-My firm’s recent foray into reality television, designing for the remodel and sale of a “Canyon Ranch” style home in Pinole, inspired in me a renewed appreciation for the Ranch style, and how far-reaching its influence is in modern design.
+My firm’s recent foray into reality television — designing for the remodel and sale of a “Canyon Ranch” style home in Pinole — inspired in me a renewed appreciation for designing for a Ranch style house interior, and how far-reaching its influence is in modern design.

 What elements determine a ranch style home?
 And do you have one?

-If you own a mid-century modern home, you likely also own a rancher.
+If you own a mid-century modern home, you likely also own a ranch-style home.

 Whether you choose to decorate using materials that evoke a ranch aesthetic, or take the wonderfully blank canvas in a myriad of other directions, from spare to rustic to bohemian to glam, is entirely up to you.
-In fact, individualizing a Ranch Style home is one of my firm’s favorite design challenges.
+In fact, individualizing a ranch house interior is one of my firm’s favorite design challenges.

 Single-story, low-pitch roof, usually one-room deep, often configured in an L- or U-shape around a patio, with open floor plans, expanses of glass — large windows and sliding glass doors — taking deliberate advantage of views and landscaping and creating indoor-outdoor flow; and sometimes including exposed roof beams in the design.
 An informal, casual feel is attributed to this style as well.

-Because of its architectural emphasis on indoor-outdoor entertaining spaces, the highlighting of hearth and home, the Modern Ranch is a beautiful expression of my personal mission, creating spaces that invite and nourish community.
+Because of its architectural emphasis on indoor-outdoor entertaining spaces, the highlighting of hearth and home, the modern ranch style is a beautiful expression of my personal mission, creating spaces that invite and nourish community.

-Another aspect of this style that contributes to the feeling of tribe is the expansive single-floor layout.
+Another aspect of a modern ranch style house that contributes to the feeling of tribe is the expansive single-floor layout.
 No one is escaping to a second floor to hide.
 The family is together, without being on top of each other.

-The Eichler home, while thought of as a category unto itself, it is, in fact, a mid-century modern and highly successful tract-home implementation of the California Ranch movement (which, for architecture geeks, is attributed to Cliff May, who started building in this style in the mid-1930s).
+The iconic Eichler, while thought of as a category unto itself, is, in fact, a mid-century modern and highly successful tract-home implementation of the California Ranch movement (which, for architecture geeks, is attributed to Cliff May, who started building in this style in the mid-1930s).

 Interestingly, the original influence was the Spanish Hacienda style of the late 1800s, which was explained by May as his inspiration due to the legendary hospitality of the early Mexican-Californians.

-Haciendas also famously utilized local building materials, a practice which is considered traditional for the California Modern Rancher, and is now a favorite among current designers and builders, because of our 21st century desire to work within a lighter, earth-conscious ecological footprint.
+Haciendas also famously utilized local building materials, a practice which is considered traditional for the California Modern Rancher and is now a favorite among current designers and builders because of our 21st-century desire to work within a lighter, more earth-conscious ecological footprint.

 So it’s no surprise, as I go back over my own portfolio, how many of my clients’ homes fit this description.
 Including the Eichler.

-Now, back to the question: How to design — and individualize — your mid-century modern home, if it is also a Ranch Style home?
+Now, back to the question: How to design — and individualize — your mid-century modern home, if it is also a modern Ranch Style house?